Black, brown, silver, fawn, brindle

 This Hybrid breed gets along with other dogs just as well as kids, which makes them suitable for multi-dog households and farms.
 However, their hunting and herding nature means that they don’t always get along with cats and other small animals, as they’re seen as prey.

-If one of these dogs will be expected to live in a home with a cat, they should be introduced to the cat at a young age and start socializing with other animal as soon as possible.
+If one of these dogs is expected to live in a home with a cat, they should be introduced to the cat at a young age and start socializing with other animals as soon as possible.
 These dogs should always be supervised when spending time around smaller animals.
 If supervision isn’t possible, separation should be a priority.

 Things to Know When Owning a Mali Dutchie